‘DWTS’ Star Sharna Burgess Freaks Fans Out After They Think New Photo Is Pregnancy Reveal

 “Thought this was a pregnancy announcement.
 I got so excited for nothing,” another said.

-“Ooooh are you and Mr. Brian Austin Green trying to have a baby??!!!” another fan wanted to know.
+“Ooooh are you and Mr. Brian Austin Green trying to have a baby??!!!” another user wanted to know.

-Sharna set the record straight in her post, noting that the birth control app, which is used in conjunction with body basal temperature, is a good choice for women looking for new birth control options or “even if (unlike me) you are actually planning a pregnancy,” she wrote.
+Sharna set the record straight in the caption, noting that the birth control app, which is used in conjunction with body basal temperature, is a good choice for women looking for new birth control options or “even if (unlike me) you are actually planning a pregnancy,” she wrote.

 Sharna is not the first celebrity to promote the Natural Cycles app.
 Vanderpump Rules star Ariana Madix recently posted a pic of her holding a similar pink thermometer and appropriately freaked out her fans as well.